 MP John Healey has called for Government action after a new warning that a no-deal Brexit would put South Yorkshire steel jobs at risk immediately.

-, which represents the industry, was shocked to learn from civil servants that British exports would be subjected to a 25% tariff in a no deal situation, as the Government had got no agreement in place to protect British steel exports to Europe.
+He said UK Steel, which represents the industry, was shocked to learn from civil servants that British exports would be subjected to a 25% tariff in a no deal situation, as the Government had got no agreement in place to protect British steel exports to Europe.

 This means UK-made steel would be hit by the same high tariffs set to protect European countries from Chinese steel dumping.